History of Sex in Cinema:

 Van Dorn spoke by a red booth phone to sweet-natured stripper/prostitute and porn actress Niki (Season Hubley), as he posed as a porn-film producer.
 She boldly placed both legs up on the window glass to display herself to him.
 She became a surrogate daughter to him as they allied together.

 The ending's reunion was predictable, but heart-breaking and revealing, when the desperate Jake finally located Kristen in San Francisco.
-While Niki walked away (she was resigned to her life on the streets because it was all she knew), Van Dorn let Kristen decide whether to come home or not (although he begged her return), but she first rejected him:
+Van Dorn let Kristen decide whether to come home or not (although he begged her to return), but she rejected him in anger for not loving her:

-Peep-Show Film with Jake's Daughter Kristen (Illah Davis)
+Peep-Show Film with Jake's Daughter Kristen (Ilah Davis)

 This R-rated, raunchy and witless campus comedy was typical of the late 70s and 80s (that played on late-night cable TV) - it followed on the successful heels of Animal House (1978) and other soft-core "cheerleader" films of the time.